On average, your neighbors pay $61 a month.See Your Rates

-Nevada has some of the lowest average home insurance premiums in the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Nevada was $704, much lower than the national average of $1,132.
-Only five states have lower home insurance rates than Nevada.
+How much is home insurance in Nevada?
+Nevada has some of the lowest homeowners insurance premiums in the country.
+The average cost of homeowners insurance in the state of Nevada was $737.
+That's much lower than the national average of $1,173.
+Only three states have lower home insurance rates than Nevada.

 Choosing a homeowners insurance company in Nevada should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare homeowners insurance quotes in Nevada from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Nevada.
 Out of the 8,030 Nevada homeowners that used QuoteWizard to request insurance quotes last year, 277 had no home insurance.

-Why contact every individual company in Nevada that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every individual company in Nevada that you want a homeowners quote from.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|

 |1||Farmers Insurance Group of Cos.||$79,798||15.79%|

 |4||USAA Insurance Group||$30,292||5.99%|